You are here

 First Los Angeles Philharmonic performance: February 2, 1928, Georg Schnéevoigt conducting

 “If this music still glows today, you can imagine how it seethed when it was fresh from the oven.
-The tongue peeled, the breath scorched, the marrow shook at trumpet calls that fanned the fires, deep abysses opened, threatening to engulf the musical idea.
+The breath scorched, the marrow shook at trumpet calls that fanned the fires, deep abysses opened, threatening to engulf the musical idea.
 But time and again it leapt up again.
 The well-bred public was beside itself... the instrumental thunder, the dramatic intelligence were gigantic.”
 Thus, the words of French novelist-musicologist Romain Rolland, writing in 1924, a quarter-century after Richard Strauss introduced Ein Heldenleben to the public.

-The first word of the score’s existence comes in a letter written by the composer from a Bavarian mountain resort, dated July 25, 1898: “Since Beethoven’s Eroica is so unpopular with our conductors today and hence rarely performed [Straussian irony, hardly delicate] I am filling the void with a tone poem of substantial length on a similar theme.
+The first word of the score’s existence comes in a letter written by the composer dated July 25, 1898, from a Bavarian mountain resort.
+“Since Beethoven’s ‘Eroica’ is so unpopular with our conductors today and hence rarely performed [Straussian irony, hardly delicate] I am filling the void with a tone poem of substantial length on a similar theme.
 It is entitled ‘A Hero’s Life,’ and while it has no funeral march, it does have lots of horns, horns being quite the thing to express heroism.
-Thanks to the healthy country air, my sketch has progressed well and I hope to finish by New Year’s Day.”
+Thanks to the healthy country air, my sketch has progressed well and I hope to finish by New Year’s day.”
 And finish he did, on December 27.
 Strauss conducted the premiere in Frankfurt in March of the following year.

-Although endless detail has since been provided about what is happening in every measure of Ein Heldenleben, it should be kept in mind that the Heldenleben scenario usually cited was not the composer’s handiwork, but that of Lawrence Gilman, annotator for the New York Philharmonic, who wrote it for Strauss’ first post-World War I American tour.
+Although endless detail has since been provided about what is happening in every measure of Ein Heldenleben, the Heldenleben scenario generally cited was not the composer’s handiwork, but of Lawrence Gilman, annotator for the New York Philharmonic, who wrote it for Strauss’ first post-World War I American tour.
 All that Strauss himself provided was titles for the six main sections: 1.
 The Hero; 2.
 The Hero’s Adversaries; 3.
 The Hero’s Companion; 4.
 The Hero’s Battlefield; 5.
 The Hero’s Works of Peace; 6.
 The Hero’s Retreat from the World and Fulfillment.